avmaurya07/ERP-System-Server/readme.md

 # College ERP System Server

-This repository contains the server-side implementation of a College ERP (Enterprise Resource Planning) system.
+This repository contains the server-side implementation of a College ERP system.
 The ERP system is designed to manage and streamline various academic processes within a college, providing dedicated functionalities for admins, students, and teachers.

 ## Features